mithulcrafts/Netflix-Clone/README.md

 # Netflix Clone
 *A responsive Netflix UI clone built with modern web technologies to replicate the look and feel of the original Netflix interface.*

+Currently, the site fetches and displays movies using an external API, with more features in development.

 ## Tech Stack Used
 ### HTML
 ### CSS